• Image for The Poppy Fields : a novel

 Bitter rivals Hamilton and Burr unite to defend a carpenter accused of murdering Elma Sands, a mysterious young woman found in a well, intertwining a high-profile trial with their own political ambitions and personal enmity.

-• Image for The launch date : a novel
+• Image for The maid's secret : a maid novel

 View All